ThomasMACHINE/PennyWise/Assets/IndividualReports/Thomas.md

 Another way I would have liked to solve some of the variables changing is using a subscription model.
 Currently most scripts are actively reading the current dragon from PlayerStatController ensure that they are using the correct one, if the other scripts could trust PlayerStatController to notify them when it changes, the other scripts could run on a read once, store value basis.

-## Predescessor to the CharacterGPS
+## Predecessor to the CharacterGPS

 [PathWalker](https://github.com/ThomasMACHINE/PennyWise/blob/master/Assets/Scripts/Character/NPC/PathWalker.cs) was the first attempt at abstracting the movement logic from the NPC's.
 PathWalker takes in a list of GameObjects, which the Level-Designer can lay out on the map as points for the NPC to walk between.
 <img width="928" alt="image" src="https://user-images.githubusercontent.com/53544690/207716577-00d0b172-eafd-44f0-8362-5e1ba654f97e.png">